-Child Pornography.
-Possessing, or transmitting explicit sexual material involving a minor (under 18 years old) is a third-degree felony.
+Child Sexual Abuse Material - Possessing, or transmitting explicit sexual material involving a minor (under 18 years old) is a 3rd degree felony.

-Sexting.
-Using a computer, or phone, to send and/or receive any nude or sexually explicit photo or video to another.
-Could also be considered a form of cyberbullying.
-A minor can be charged with a third-degree felony.
+Sexting - Using a computer, or phone, to send and/or receive any nude or sexually explicit photos or videos to another.
+This can also be considered a form of cyber bullying.
+A minor can be charged with a 3rd degree felony.

-Piracy.
-Reproducing, distributing and using software, images, videos, and/or music without permission of the owner of copyright is a third-degree felony.
+Piracy - Reproducing, distributing and using software, images, videos, and/or music without permission of the copyright owner can result in civil penalties up to \$150,000.

 Hacking.
-Intentionally accessing a computer, computer system, or computer network without authorization or exceeding authorized access is a third-degree felony.
+Intentionally accessing a computer, a computer system, or computer network without authorization or exceeding authorized access is a 3rd degree felony.